syncfusion-content/mobilejavascript-docs/MobileJS/ListView/Scrolling.md

 documentation: ug
 ---

-## Scrolling
+# Scrolling

-The data-ej-allowscrolling attribute defines whether to allow the scrolling behavior of the content when it exceeds the target elements’ height.
+The data-ej-allowscrolling attribute defines whether to allow the scrolling behaviour of the content when it exceeds the target elements height.

 {% highlight html %}